TXF Export: What to Expect

 Why the split?
 Non-cash items over $500 are reported separately on Form 8283 Section A. We mirror that pattern so your imports line up with the form later.
 See Form 8283 basics for more details.

-After import, you can optionally shorten the charity name back to just Goodwill – the line split is what matters for Form 8283, not the name.
+After import, you can optionally shorten the charity name back to, for example, just Goodwill.
+The line split is what matters for Form 8283 and the TXF flow, not the name.

 When charity names include item categories